sketchplugins/plugin-directory/README.md

 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
 - [Remove All Guides](https://github.com/ichik/removeallguides), by ichik: Remove all guides from the artboard with a shortcut.
 - [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
-- [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
 - [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
 Contains most of my previous commands and plugins combined, plus a bunch of new ones.
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.